hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 :math:`p[x]` .

 In short, we can say that entropy is the expectation of the amount of information when we sample from a particular probability distribution or the number of bits to transmit to the target.
-So, If there is correspondence between random variables, the correspondence will be reflected in entropy.
+So, if there is correspondence between random variables, the correspondence will be reflected in entropy.
 For example, if two random variables are associated, the amount of information in the joint probability distribution of the two random variables will be less than the sum of the information in each random variable.
 This is because knowing a correspondence means knowing one random variable can reduce uncertainty